ScribeLab Writer

 Written by Dr. Alina Grace

-Published May 19, 2026 · 13 min read
+Published May 19, 2026 · 19 min read

 How to Choose a Dissertation Topic That Works: A Step-by-Step Guide

 Choosing a dissertation topic is the decision that shapes every hour of work that follows.
 Get it right, and the research process has direction and momentum.
 Get it wrong, and you spend months fighting a topic that was never going to work, often discovering the problem too late to recover.
+For students at the topic selection stage who need help identifying a genuine research gap, testing feasibility against their institution's requirements, or developing a specific research question, their supervisor can support them.
+ScribeLab Writer's dissertation service works with undergraduate, master's, and doctoral students across the US, UK, Australia, UAE, and internationally.

 This guide walks you through every stage of topic selection, from the first exploratory reading to the final test of whether a topic is genuinely viable.
 It draws on guidance from Cambridge, Oxford, UCL, and published research methodology literature to give you the clearest possible picture of what a workable dissertation topic looks like and how to find one.